ethanagb/pblibsim/v1/SiLiCO/README.md

 [ MODES ]

 -f, --fasta, OPT 			FASTA Mode.
-When present, converts bed files to Fasta sequences using the provided reference genome.
+When present, converts bed files to FASTA sequences using the provided reference genome.

 [ DOCUMENTATION ]